Rex Begonia Dropping Leaves

 Symptoms

-• plant losing foliage heading into winter
+- the plant losing a noticeable portion of its foliage heading into fall or winter

 Causes